firecmsco/firecms/website/docs/collections/collections.md

   subcollection.
   It will still be accessible if you reach the specified path.
   You can also use this collection as a reference target.

+* `callbacks` This interface defines all the callbacks that can be used when an entity is being created, updated or deleted.
+  Useful for adding your own logic or blocking the execution of the operation.

+* `views` Array of builders for rendering additional panels in an entity view.
+  Useful if you need to render custom views for your entities.

 :::tip
 You can force the CMS to always open the form when editing a document by